-Group Status
+Status

-The Group Status tab displays information on the status of the members of the replication group.
+The Status tab displays information on the status of the members of the replication topologies.
 Each instance expands to display detailed information in a drill-down.

 Data displayed in red indicates a problem with your configuration, while green indicates preferred settings.